-The value of the Pension Fund has reduced slightly at 31st March 2023 to £6,653.8 million, a reduction of 2.6%.
-This has been caused by a reduction in the market value of investments due to the volatility in the economy resulting from the continued high inflation and increase in world-wide bank interest rates.
+The value of the Pension Fund has increased at 31st March 2024 to £7,545.8 million, a significant increase on the previous year's closing figure.
+Markets have recovered after a difficult few years, aided by the belief that interest rates and inflation will be falling from the previous highs to more acceptable levels in the shorter term.
 More detail on the Fund's assets and liabilities can be seen in the Pension Fund Accounts and Net Assets Statement.